Model-free inference on extreme dependence via waiting times: Discussion

 \section{Discussion}

 Characterizing tail dependence based on waiting times between peaks over thresholds has the advantage of greater flexibility and generality than existing alternatives in cases where temporal lags in extreme events are possible.
-The method relies strictly on the waiting times and inference on the parameter $\gamdy$ is relatively simple and computationally scalable, particularly when closed-form expressions are available for $\d(\wtmeas,\wtmeasind)$.
-The method has strong theoretical grounding in the class of max-stable velocity processes, which is sufficiently general to apply to distinct applications where extremal dependence is of interest.
-Broader classes of processes with non-trivial tail waiting times and classical tail dependence certainly exist.
-Modifying the max-stable velocity process to include time-varying magnitudes and velocities would create a much richer class of processes that retains the basic characteristics of the simpler process described here.
-Moreover, mixtures of the process could be devised to better model temporally nonstationary data that is common in financial and neuroscience applications.
+The method relies strictly on the waiting times and inference on the parameter $\gamma_\d(x_1,x_2)$, and is relatively simple and computationally scalable compared to fitting models of max-stable processes to data.
 The inferential method based on waiting times is robust to misspecification of the underlying process as long as the method selected for estimation of the waiting time distributions is sufficiently flexible.
-Here we have employed a Bayesian approach to estimating these densities based on discrete mixtures of exponentials and an atom at zero.
-This model appears to be sufficiently flexible in all of the applications considered here.
-It is not hard to conceive of fully nonparametric alternatives for situations in which the observed waiting time distributions are more complex, with the disadvantage of a possible loss of power.
+Here we have opted for nonparametric methods to avoid misspecification problems; where significant domain knowledge is available, power could be gained by using parametric methods to estimate $\mc L(V(x))$ and $\mc L(Z(x_1,x_2))$.

 Like other peaks-over-thresholds methods, our approach requires the choice of appropriate thresholds.
 Substantial work has been done on threshold choice for standard peaks-over-thresholds methods.
-It is unclear whether this will translate directly to threshold choice in this novel context.
-Here, we have taken the simpler approach of choosing multiple thresholds and attempting to infer a general pattern as the threshold changes.
-Further work on threshold choice is undoubtedly called for.
+It is unclear whether this will translate directly to threshold choice in the waiting times context.
+We have taken the simpler approach of choosing a threshold to achieve a minimum number of data points.
+Further work on threshold choice is called for.
 Additionally, we have thus far modeled the pairwise waiting times entirely independently; clear gains in estimation efficiency would result from sharing information across all pairs.
-These are promising areas for future work.
+These are worthwhile areas for future work.